 Where to Find Video Game Addiction Treatment for a Friend or Family Member

-If you have a friend or family member who needs video game addiction treatment, you can call us at 1-888-997-3147.
+If you have a friend or family member who needs video game addiction treatment, you can call us at 1-888-997-3147(Who Answers?).
 Not only can we provide you with information about treatment options, we can also refer you to professionals in your local area who can provide further assistance.

 Video game addicts, just like other addicts, are powerless over their addictions.
 It is important to help them find the perfect treatment and teach them to find joys in real life.